oliviachang29/instagram-as-a-cms/README.md

 Deploy the site to Heroku, using the starting token from the previous step.

 ## Display the Instagram feed

-*Call Limit*: Instagram has a limit of 200 calls/hr, so it's easy to exceed the number of calls.
+**Notes**:

-Note: Instagram's Basic Display API only returns the first image of an album.
+* Instagram's Basic Display API only returns the first image of an album.
+* Instagram has a call limit of 200 calls/hr.

 ### Option 1: As a Jekyll Plugin